Find your lists

 Bookmark links for your reading lists

-There are two tools that help you harvest item or resource information from LibrarySearch and from anywhere on the web (including books, journal articles, websites, blog posts, YouTube videos, and podcasts).
+There's a reading list bookmarklet tool to help you harvest item or resource information from LibrarySearch and from anywhere on the web (including books, journal articles, websites, blog posts, YouTube videos, and podcasts).
 You can then add the bookmarked resource to your reading list with the click of a button.

 You can add a browser extension that allows you to bookmark resources and add them to your lists:

-2. Bookmarklet – best for Safari
+2. Bookmarklet for Safari

 Install the bookmarklet